gycm134/xMLC/README.md

 - *MLC_tools/* contains functions and scripts that are not methods used by the MLC class objects.
 - *ODE_Solvers/* contains other functions such ODE solvers
 - *Plant/* contains all the problems and associated parameters.
 One folder for each problem.
 Default parameters are in *MLC_tools/*.
-- *Compatibility/* contains functions and scripts for MATLAB/Octave compatibility.
 - *save_runs/* contains the savings.

-### Compatibility
-To change the compatibility to MATLAB or Octave, go to the *Compatibility/* directory and execute the appropriate bash script.
-If you are on Windows, please copy the files in the MATLAB or Octave folder to the adequate ones.

 ### Initialization and run
 To start, run matlab in the main folder, then run Initialization.m to load the folders and class object.